Main Policy Content

 - Additional Resources

-This policy includes, but is not limited to, documents that provide an official report on library activities and/or resources to the broader University community or to external agencies such as accrediting bodies, government agencies, legal proceedings, or higher education or library associations.
+This policy includes, but is not limited to, documents that provide an official report on library activities and/or resources to the broader University community or to external agencies such as accrediting bodies, government agencies, legal proceedings, or higher education/library associations.
 Polls, surveys, or requests for information such as those requested by professional colleagues, students, and researchers seeking information of a general nature are not covered by this policy.

-Examples of items covered by this policy include, but are not limited to, accreditation reports requested by the Accreditation Board for Engineering and Technology (ABET), information for the Directory of Pennsylvania Libraries, or ARL SPEC surveys.
+Examples of items covered by this policy include, but are not limited to, accreditation reports requested by the Accreditation Board for Engineering and Technology (ABET), information for the Directory of Pennsylvania Libraries, or ARL statistics surveys.

 Effective Date: June 7, 2010